rfhb/ctrdata/README.md

 * [Variety](https://github.com/variety/variety), a Schema Analyzer for MongoDB

 ## Issues

+* By design, each record from EUCTR when using details = TRUE (the default) represents information on the trial concerning the respective member state.
+This is necessary for some analyses, but not for others.

 * So far, no attempts are made to harmonise and map field names between different registers, such as by using standardised identifiers.